Why Dog Dental Care Matters More Than You Think

 - Ideal: Daily

-- Breeds that need extra attention: Small breeds (Yorkies, Chihuahuas, Dachshunds) and brachycephalic breeds (Bulldogs, Pugs) are more prone to dental issues due to tooth crowding
+- Breeds that need extra attention: Small breeds (Yorkies, Chihuahuas, Dachshunds) and brachycephalic breeds (Bulldogs, Pugs) are highly prone to dental issues.
+Their crowded mouths are plaque traps.
+When I volunteer at the Multnomah County Animal Shelter, the small strays almost always need full dental sweeps.

 What If Your Dog Absolutely Refuses?

-- Water additives -- Enzymatic water additives can reduce bacterial growth in the mouth.
-Look for the VOHC seal of acceptance.
+- Water additives — Enzymatic water additives limit bacterial growth in the mouth.
+Just look for the VOHC seal of acceptance.

-- Professional cleanings -- Annual dental cleanings under anesthesia allow your vet to remove tartar below the gumline, which no at-home method can reach.
+- Professional cleanings — Annual dental cleanings under anesthesia are essential.
+They allow your vet to remove tartar below the gumline.
+No at-home method can reach there.

 Signs of Dental Problems to Watch For